flexchar/youtuberis/README.md

 ### SVG Compression

 [SVGO](https://github.com/svg/svgo) tool is used to compress and minify svgs.
-Excecute `svgo -f . --multipass --disable={collapseGroups,cleanupIDs}` in folder containing svgs. `--disable={collapseGroups,cleanupIDs}` to preserve clip-paths when multiple SVGs used in web page.
+Execute `svgo -f . --multipass --disable={collapseGroups,cleanupIDs}` in folder containing svgs. `--disable={collapseGroups,cleanupIDs}` to preserve clip-paths when multiple SVGs used in web page.

+### Icons

+Icons are being integrated with [Icomoon](https://icomoon.io/app/).
+The list of desired icons is made and then downloaded.
+The contents of downloaded .zip: `./fonts/*` goes into `./src/fonts/` directory, `style.css` is copied to `./src/scss/icons.scss` file.
+In order to work with Buefy integrated icons, strings that match `icon-` has to be replaced with `fa-`.
+Buefy currently does not support other icon packs than FA and MDI.

 ## Local deployment testing